oXiiide/aimp-obs-overlay/README.md

 OBS displays this page as a browser overlay.

-Data refresh interval: 30 seconds
+Data refresh interval: 30 seconds (you can change it if needed, but on my opinion 30 seconds is enought for such program)

 ## Notes